evpv-simulator/evpv-readthedocs/examples/AddisAbaba_Simple.rst

 ------
 The configuration file is divided into several sections, each representing a key aspect of the simulation.
 Users are encouraged to explore the file directly for full documentation of available options.
 The default values define a simplified EV charging scenario for Addis Ababa:

-1. **General Settings**: Output paths and a name for the scenario.
+1. **General Settings**: Output path and a name for the scenario.

-2. **EV Fleet Properties**: Define the number of EVs to simulate and their properties of the EV fleet, including battery size and energy consumption.
+2. **EV Fleet Properties**: Define the number of EVs to simulate and their properties, including battery size and energy consumption per km.

-3. **Region of Interest**: Set the path to geospatial files defining study region using GIS files (GeoJSON and raster), along with data on population, workplaces, and POIs.
-Also, the spatial resolution
+3. **Region of Interest**: Set the path to geospatial files defining the region of interest boundaries (GeoJSON) and features (population, workplaces, POIs).
+Also, set the spatial resolution.

-4. **Mobility Simulation**: Configure parameters regarding the mobility demand (e.g., with or without routing APIs)
+4. **Mobility Simulation**: Configure parameters regarding the mobility demand simulation (e.g., with or without routing APIs)

-5. **Charging Behavior**: Define the charging scenario: share of people charging at the different location types (home, work, POIs), available charger powers, typical arrival times at home and work.
+5. **Charging Scenario**: Define the charging scenario: share of people charging at the different location types (home, work, POIs), available charger powers, typical arrival times at home and work.

-6. **PV Energy Production**: Set the PV system type and installed capacity, as well as the simulation year and time window.
+6. **PV Energy Production**: Set the PV system type (rooftop, groundmounted, ...), as well as the simulation year.

-7. **EV-PV Complementarity**: Define how EV charging and PV production are compared day-by-day, with optional stochastic variation.
+7. **EV-PV Complementarity**: Define the PV capacity and the time frame for extracting the EV-PV complementarity indicators.

-8. **Advanced Parameters**: Fine-tune the analysis with details such as traffic zone creation, trip distribution models, simulation resolution, and technical parameters for PV and charging efficiency.
+8. **Advanced Parameters**: Fine-tune the analysis with details such as traffic zone creation, trip distribution models, and technical parameters for PV.

 Outputs
 -------